datahiv3/Legalese-Node-LN1/README.md

-I'll help update the README.md with appropriate internal folder and file links based on the folder structure we established.
-Here's the updated version:

 # LN1 Legalese Node - Public Repository

 Welcome to the public repository for DataHive's LN1 Legalese Node.
 This repo contains open-source components and documentation for the legal data indexing and curation system powering the DataHive network.